 - The franchisee—hiring suitable personnel, effort devoted to the franchise, compliance with the manual, keeping records and making payments.

-The commercial team at Talbots Law are here to help you with any of your franchise law matters.
+The Corporate & Commercial team at Talbots Law are here to help you with any of your franchise law matters.
 Please contact us today by phone on 0800 118 1500 to make an appointment.

 - Nicola Reeve